Guernsey Milk Cow:

 There are several breeds of dairy cows but we prefer the Guernsey.
 The Guernsey is known for their "golden" color milk resulting from an abundance of carotene.
 Carotene is what makes carrots orange and is responsible for vitamin A production.
 Guernsey's are excellent at converting grass into a rich milk high in butter fat and rich in minerals and nutrients.
-Since we prefer not to grain feed our dairy cows, we felt the Guernsey was our best choice.
+Since we prefer to limit the grain fed to our dairy cows, we felt the Guernsey was our best choice.
 They are also known for their gentle disposition and I can attest to that.
-She simply loves human attention and has a heart of gold.
+They simply loves human attention and have a heart of gold.

 If you are not familiar with A2/A2 milk and its effect, this article does a great job explaining it. http://www.handpickednation.com/what-is-a1-versus-a2-milk/